kodell80305/dune-weaver-wled/README.md

 * Can't modify or delete segments.
 Segment 0 is reserved for the table, Segment 1 can be used (or not) for under table lighting.
 * Can't modify or delete presets or playlists.
 I'll add support for any of these as needed.
 * Some needed effects, playlists are not yet implemented.
+* I'm not sure if the behavior matches WLED in all cases - I need to do some direct comparisions
+* Parameters for effects (time, color, etc. are not yet implemented
-* There is a lot of cleanup needed, both in the repository and in the actual code.
+* There is a lot of cleanup needed, both in the repository and I the actual code.

 Everything that hasn't been hidden is there  because I'm planning on implementing it.